markushaug/Lane-Detection/README.md

 I only worked with Xcode under OSX.
 For other IDEs or compilers I can not provide any information.

 1. In Xcode is set up the library search paths for OpenCV.
-  In my case it is /usr/local/Cellar/opencv/3.4.0/lib /usr/local/lib.
+ - In my case it is /usr/local/Cellar/opencv/3.4.0/lib /usr/local/lib.
-2. Set path to input file in `main.cpp` or pass arguments at programm start 2.1 Or Use a single integer to select one of your web cams.
+2. Set path to input file in `main.cpp` or pass arguments at programm start
+ - Or use a single integer to select one of your web cams.
 (Webcam1 == 1, cam2 == 2, ...)
-     Or provide an path to an file (video/image)
+ - Or provide an path to an file (video/image)
 3. Configure options in `lane_detection.h`
-  * `houghVote` determines the fidelity of the line recognition (higher means more lines kept)
+ - `houghVote` determines the fidelity of the line recognition (higher means more lines kept)
-  *  Further you can enable or disable windows of your choice
+ -  Further you can enable or disable windows of your choice
 4. Run program
-  * Use the xcode project file
+ - Use the xcode project file
-    ** You may have to change the library paths to your library folder
+ - You may have to change the library paths to your library folder

 ## Implementation